AmmNJ/pandemeet/README.md

 It will enable the user to note which persons he/she met on which date.

 ## Features

 - The user can add people that he/she met on a specific day
+- Using a geolocation API, the user can add the location where he/she met that person

 ## Available Scripts